 There are two pancreatic islet isolation laboratories in Australia and New Zealand: Westmead Hospital in Sydney and St Vincent's Institute of Medical Research in Melbourne.
-Pancreatic islet cell transplantation is currently undertaken in four islet infusion centres: Westmead Hospital, St Vincent's Hospital and Royal Adelaide Hospital.
+Pancreatic islet cell transplantation is currently undertaken at the following infusion centres: Westmead Hospital, St Vincent's Hospital and Royal Adelaide Hospital.